IrcDotNet/IrcDotNet/Samples/MarkovChainTextBot/Readme.txt

 Chat Commands
 =============

-These commands may be sent by a user to a channel of which the bot is a member.
+These commands may be sent by a user directly to the bot user or to a channel of which the bot is a member.

 Note that all chat commands are prefixed with a period ('.').

 Talk
 ----

-This command tells the bot to generate a random message, composed of one or more sentences, and send it to the channel.
+Asks the bot to generate a random message, composed of one or more sentences, and send it to the channel.

 Syntax: